ItalyStrap/theme-json-generator/README.md

 }
 ```

-If you want to load manually using composer add your command inside the `script` field and load the
+To load manually using composer add your command inside the `script` field and load the
 `ItalyStrap\\ThemeJsonGenerator\\ComposerPlugin::run` method like below:

 ```json